Kindergarten: The Musical

-Kindergarten: The Musical is an American animated children's television series created by Michelle Lewis and Charlton Pettus.
-The series is produced by Oddbot Entertainment, and animation services provided by M2 Animation.
-It debuted on September 3, 2024 on Disney Jr., and ended its first season on May 23, 2025.
+Kindergarten: The Musical is an American animated children's television series created by Michelle Lewis and Charlton Pettus that aired on Disney Jr. from September 3, 2024 to May 23, 2025.
+The series is produced by Oddbot Animation, with animation services provided by M2 Animation.
+The series centers on Berti and her friends starting kindergarten.

 Synopsis

 The series follows the adventures of Berti Benavente, a 5-year-old girl who starts kindergarten at Porter Elementary School and discovers the highs and lows of school, along with her classmates and teacher Ms. Moreno.
 Each episode is presented in the style of a Broadway musical, with the kids singing and dancing as they learn new things.
 One song per episode features a shift from CGI animation to 2D Flash animation, featuring a music video based on what Berti and her classmates have learned.